-An investigation by French television's Stade 2 and Italian newspaper Corriere della Sera claim that seven riders were using motors at the Italian races
+A joint investigation between French television's Stade 2 and Italian newspaper Corriere della Sera claims that some riders are using motors within their bikes in top professional races.

 The investigation, which will be shown in full on French TV on Sunday night, says that a heat sensor set-up to look like a video camera at the 2016 Strade Bianche one-day race and the Coppi e Bartali stage race were able to show seven different motors in use.